 If you’ve got any interest in the sustainability subject, then you’ll know that on the face of things, it seems like a complex subject, but when you dive into it, it centres on good design and engineering practice, some rethinking of how we do things (which designers and engineers do every day) and a crap load of common sense.
 Yes, there’s a different terminology stack bandied about, but it is accessible once you dig into it.

 What impresses me most about what Autodesk are doing with the Sustainability Workshop is stripping back that complexity and presenting it in a manner that’s clear and concise and gets you up to speed quickly and in an informed manner.

 If you want to learn a wee bit more, there’s a whole glut of good books out there to dig into as the darker evenings draw in.
-We covered some of them in the last D3D Sustainability issue and I’m going to post an update to that article too soon with a few more gems I’ve discovered or got pointed to over the summer.
-Also, Jer Faludi (who’s co-star in the videos) and Dawn wrote a fantastic article on Whole System Thinking in Design for the last issue and definitely worth a read.
+We covered some of them in the last D3D Sustainability issue and I’m going to post an update to that article soon with a few more gems I’ve discovered or been pointed to over the summer.
+Also, Jer Faludi (who’s co-star in the videos) and Dawn wrote a fantastic article on Whole System Thinking in Design for the last issue and it’s definitely worth a read.